Atakhan Pashayev: Early life

 Pashayev was born in 1938 in Bashkend, Nakhchivan exclave of Azerbaijan.
 In 1963, he graduated from the History department of Azerbaijan State University cum laude.
 He started his career at Central State October Revolution Archives as the Senior Scientist in 1962.
 In 1963–1965, he was the Senior Tutor at the Archives Department and in 1966–1982 he worked as the Director of the Central State Literature and Arts Archives.
 From 1982 through 1984, Pashayev was the Senior Professor at Azerbaijan Technical University.
 In 1981, he obtained his PhD in History.
 From 1984, he was also editor of Azərbaycan arxivi (Azerbaijani Archives) magazine.

 Political career

 In 1984, he was appointed the Chief of the State Archives of Azerbaijan SSR.
-On 5 December 2008 he was appointed the Chairman of National Archives Collegium.
-Pashayev was reappointed to the position of Chief of newly created independent National Archive Department on 2 December 2002.
+On 5 December 2008, he was appointed the Chairman of National Archives Collegium.
+Pashayev was reappointed to the position of Chief of the newly created independent National Archive Department on 2 December 2002.